Skip to main content

 The project is focusing on building the capacity of local civil society organisations to deliver free legal services, strengthening the pro bono culture within Rwandan law firms and engaging students within Kigali law schools in pro bono and supporting them in taking a commitment to pro bono into their careers.

-Responsible Business reporting
+Responsible Business Report 2025

 Download report